DiamondLightSource/Savu/doc/source/explanation/faq.rst

         Within the plugins directory, you can also create a folder or choose an existing folder within which to put these files.

-        If you are on a diamond workstation and you are developing a plugin which you want to be accessible straight away, you can save it to /dls_sw/apps/savu/4.0/savu_plugins_new.
+        :blue:`If you are on a diamond workstation and you are developing a plugin which you want to be accessible straight away, you can save it to /dls_sw/apps/savu/4.0/savu_plugins_new.
 Plugins from this directory
-        are automatically accessible from any Diamond workstation after module loading Savu.
+        are automatically accessible from any Diamond workstation after module loading Savu.`

-        If you don't want to load plugins from this directory, then you should clear the ``SAVU_PLUGINS_PATH`` prior to using ``module load``.
+        :blue:`If you don't want to load plugins from this directory, then you should clear the` ``SAVU_PLUGINS_PATH`` :blue:`prior to using` ``module load``.

         >>> export SAVU_PLUGINS_PATH=''

-        Alternatively, you could point this variable to another directory, holding your plugin and plugin tools files.
-This would mean that these plugins are accessible when you run savu commands.
+        :blue:`Alternatively, you could point this variable to another directory, holding your plugin and plugin tools files.
+This would mean that these plugins are accessible when you run savu commands.`

         >>> export SAVU_PLUGINS_PATH=/dir/to/plugins